KrystianGreblowski/movie-world/README.md

 # MOVIE WORLD

-​Movie World is a place where you can find lots of information about films, TV series and people from the film industry.
+​Movie World is a place where you can find information about films, TV series and people from the film industry.

 The application is still under development.
 I am working hard to release it as soon as possible :muscle: